greenbone/ospd-example-scanner/README.md

 ![Greenbone Logo](https://www.greenbone.net/wp-content/uploads/gb_logo_resilience_horizontal.png)

-# ospd-wrapper-template
+# ospd-example-scanner

-This is an OSP wrapper template useful as start point for writting an OSP server implementation
+This is an OSP example scanner useful as a starting point for writing an OSP server implementation

 ## Installation